-Analysis of social media use could give therapists more complete view of patients' healthJanuary 25th, 2013 in Psychology & Psychiatry /
+Analysis of social media use could give therapists more complete view of patients' healthJanuary 25, 2013 in Medicine & Health / Psychology & Psychiatry

 Facebook activity provided a window into the psychological health of participants in a study at the University of Missouri.
 Social media profiles could eventually be used as tools for psychologists and therapists, according to study leader Elizabeth Martin, doctoral student in MU's psychological science department in the College of Arts and Science.